ThatRedox/ChunkyClPlugin/README.md

 ## Development
 This project is setup to work with IntelliJ and CLion.
 The base directory is intended to be opened in IntelliJ and the `src/main/opencl` directory in CLion.

+For hot reloading, add `-DchunkyClHotReload="<src/main/opencl directory>"` as a JVM option.

 ## Copyright & License
 ChunkyCL is Copyright (c) 2021 - 2022, [ThatRedox](https://github.com/ThatRedox) and [Contributors](https://github.com/ThatRedox/ChunkyClPlugin/graphs/contributors).